Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Evaluation

 \subsection{Standard Metrics}

-We apply standard metrics in natural language generation to assess relevance, factual consistency, and semantic coherence.
-For relevance, ROUGE-L~\cite{lin-2004-rouge} quantifies the similarity between the generated and reference texts by calculating Longest Common Subsequence, while BERTScore~\cite{DBLP:conf/iclr/ZhangKWWA20} offers a more nuanced relevance evaluation as it leverages the contextualized embeddings provided by BERT~\cite{DBLP:conf/naacl/DevlinCLT19} without relying on n-gram overlaps.
-For factual consistency, SummaC~\cite{DBLP:journals/corr/abs-2111-09525} utilizes sentence-level natural language inference (NLI) models for inconsistency detection.
-We use the convolution-based variant instead of the zero-shot variant because of the latter's sensitivity to extrema and lower correlation to human judgment.
-DiscoScore~\cite{DBLP:journals/corr/abs-2201-11176} presents six BERT-based model variants to measure discourse coherence.
+We apply standard metrics in natural language generation to assess \textit{relevance}, \textit{factual consistency}, and \textit{semantic coherence}.
+For relevance, ROUGE-L~\cite{lin-2004-rouge} quantifies the similarity between the generated and reference texts by calculating the longest common subsequence, while BERTScore~\cite{DBLP:conf/iclr/ZhangKWWA20} offers a more nuanced relevance evaluation by leveraging contextualized embeddings without relying on n-gram overlaps.
+For factual consistency, FACTCC~\cite{DBLP:journals/corr/abs-1910-12840} checks whether a given claim in the generated text is consistent with the facts presented in the source document, while SummaC~\cite{DBLP:journals/corr/abs-2111-09525} utilizes sentence-level natural language inference models for inconsistency detection.
+For semantic coherence, DiscoScore~\cite{DBLP:journals/corr/abs-2201-11176} presents six BERT-based model variants to measure discourse coherence.
 We average the scores from these six models as the coherence indicator.
+The references used in our reference-free evaluation metrics are sourced from a test subset of our dataset, where the instances are chosen for their relevance and quality.
+These references provide a practical benchmark that mirrors current standards in meta-review generation at top conferences.